jsenv/jsenv-assert/readme.md

 In general code does not rely on properties order but sometimes it's crucial.

-# Flexible assertions
+## One assertion to test everything

-Some tests requires flexibility in the assertions.
-In that case you can use patterns documented in this part.
-But before showing those example, one opinion I would like to share: Ideally, there would be only one assertion.
+In the [Examples](#Examples) part we'll see how of `assert` can be used to test what you need to.
+But before that, one opinion I would like to share: Ideally, there would be only one assertion.

 One assertion to test everything is a simple rule, simple to follow, simple to understand.
 It will increase efficiency and prevent [bikeshedding](https://en.wiktionary.org/wiki/bikeshedding) (If you really think too much you can even bikeshed yourself).